 Turró is the dessert par excellence of the Christmas festivity.
 There are innumerable variants of this dessert.
 The more traditional ones are Xixona (soft and creamy nougat), Alacant (hard nougat), turró de crema (burnt egg yolk nougat), and chocolate nougat.

 The theories of where turró comes from are not clear.
 Some say that back in time, this Christmas sweet was reserved for the wealthy Arabs, who ate it for dessert on special occasions.
-Others say that nougat was used by Greek sportsmen who took part in the Olympic Games to give them energy.
-In Spain, Christmas workers received turró in the 15th century as a form of payment, according to historical writings.
+Others say that nougat was used by Greek sportsmen who participated in the Olympic Games to give them energy.

-Whatever the truth is, turró gradually became popular and now, wealthy or not, Olympian athlete or not, everybody here eats it for Christmas.
+Whatever the truth is, turró gradually became popular.
+Now, wealthy or not, Olympian athlete or not, everybody here eats it for Christmas.

 Another typical Christmas sweet.
 The legend says that neules were invented when a nun had the brilliant idea to roll a consecrated wafer.
 Over the years, the recipe for this rolled wafer was perfected, and it became thinner and crispier.